Child Support for Two Kids

 How Much Child Support for Two Kids?

-You may ask, “How much child support will I owe for two kids?”
+You may ask, “How much child support for 2 kids do you need?”
 The answer to this question depends on several factors, including your income, the other parent’s income, and the custody arrangement.

 Texas law dictates that child support will be calculated using a percentage of the paying parent’s net income.
 For two children, the percentage is 25%.
 If you’re the parent required to pay child support and your net monthly income is $4,000, you can expect to pay approximately $1,000 per month.